olgapombo/olgapombo.github.io/content/publications.md

 * *Oralidade, escrita.
 Uma revolução tecnológica eloquente para a compreensao do nosso presente*/ Orality, writing.
 A technological revolution eloquent for understanding our present
 * *A leitura no mundo de ontem e no mundo de amanhã*/ Reading in the world of yesterday and tomorrow
 * *Escola e Universidade.
 O desafio das tecnologias do conhecimento* /School and University.
 The challenges of Knowledge technologies.
 * *Verdade e velocidade.
-Dois conceitos para pensar o futuro da universidade*/ Thruth and speed.
+Dois conceitos para pensar o futuro da universidade*/ Truth and speed.
 Two concepts to think the future of university
 * *Interdisciplinaridade e futuro da universidade / Interdisciplinarity and the future of University*
 * *Plínio e a internet / Enciclopédia e internet*/Pliny and the internet/Encyclopaedia and internet
 * [*Enciclopédias filosóficas*](../static/pdf-text/enciclopedias_filosoficas.pdf) / Philosophical Encyclopaedias